Table of Contents

-- Cry Wolf (2005) a group of friends at a prep school start a hoax email about a killer that suddenly and unexpectedly becomes all too real.
+- Cry Wolf (2005) a group of friends at a prep school start a hoax email about a killer that suddenly becomes all too real.

 - Pulse (2006) a group of college friends enter a downward spiral when a hacker associate of theirs unleashes evil into their world.

 - Untraceable (2008) this film by Gregory Hoblit was marketed as Silence of the Lambs for the internet age.
 The plot involves someone posting snuff films online and the FBI investigating.
 Most people found the movie to be silly and unbelievable.

 - Chatroom (2010) a teenage mastermind befriends five separate teens via webcam and slowly draws them all into his charming yet manipulative world.

 - Chain Letter (2010) a serial killer stalks and murders any teens who refuse to forward his chain email.

 - Disconnect (2012) is a romantic drama centering around a group of friends’ desperate and often failed attempts to find love in a cold and wired world.

 - Open Windows (2014) is a voyeur movie about an obsessive fan who suddenly finds he has access to his favorite actresses’ cell phone and all other electronic devices.

 - Abzurdah (2015) a teenage girl falls in love with an older man via the internet, finds her love to be unrequited, and then endures a savage bout of anorexia.